Frequently Asked Questions

 Q: What type of patient should undergo imaging?

 A: The primary purpose of the IHS-JVN Teleophthalmology Program is to increase the annual diabetic retinopathy examination rate.
-There are different patient recruitment strategies to achieve this.
-The greatest clinical and business potential is achieved when all patients with diabetes are targeted for imaging.
-At a minimum, all patients with diabetes who have not had an eye examination within the past year should undergo IHS-JVN Imaging, but this program can serve any patient with a clinical need for retinal teleconsultation.
+At a minimum, all patients with diabetes who have not had an eye examination within the past year should undergo IHS-JVN Imaging.
+Patients must carry a diagnosis of diabetes, either type one or type two to be eligible for imaging.
+Patients who are pregnant and had pre-existing diabetes prior to pregnancy are also eligible.
+Pre-diabetic patients are not eligible for imaging.

 Q: How are patients recruited for imaging?